When the Ground Says No: How Solar Farms Get Built on Tough Terrain

 What Is a Ground Screw?

-Think of a ground screw as an enormous version of the screw you would use to hang a shelf on the wall, except it is roughly 5 to 8 feet long, 2 to 4.5 inches wide, made of galvanized steel, and goes into the earth instead of a wall stud.
+Think of a ground screw as an enormous version of the screw you would use to hang a shelf on the wall, except it is roughly 5 to 8 feet long, averages 3 inches in width, made of galvanized steel, and goes into the earth instead of a wall stud.

 As a ground screw is driven in, the threads push the surrounding material outward and compress it against the shaft.
 That compression is what creates the foundation.
 The harder and denser the soil or rock, the more resistance the compressed material provides, which is why ground screws actually perform well in the conditions that defeat driven posts.

 No excavation required.
 No concrete to pour and wait on.
 No material to haul away.
-The ground screw goes in, and the racking system goes on top.
+The ground screw goes in, and the racking system goes up.

 Which Sites Are Ground Screws Built For?